-You are also encouraged to explore multi-media presentations for weekly assignments and final projects, although this is not a course requirement.
-The primary goal of this course is to learn how to inform people through your photography.
+You are encouraged to explore multi-media presentations for weekly assignments and final projects, although this is not a course requirement.
+The primary goal of this course is to learn how to inform people through your photo coverage.
 The partnership of photographs and other media is explored extensively in other classes.

 To get you started, I will give you several story ideas.
 If you wish, you can choose from among these until you have generated ideas of your own.
 I can assist with story ideas should you need help.
 These are standard assignments of the kind you would expect during the course of work at a publication or online news outlet.

 - WORK.
 Find a subject who is engaged in an interesting, unusual profession.
 Follow that person as long as it takes to tell the story of who they are and what they do, and convey it in your photos.

 - NEWS EVENT.
 Find an event that can yield a picture story.
 Remember that your job is to connect your readers/viewers to that event.
 Stay away from routine events unless they can be made interesting.

 - SPORTS EVENT.
 Cover a sports event, but don’t just shoot action.
 Look for storytelling moments.
 Quite often the best photos are reaction shots from players, coaches, and fans.

 - GROUP ACTIVITY.
 Examples include production of a play, a dance troupe in rehearsal and performance, students making a film.